 Snipe hunting is a popular extracurricular activity for kids in New England, as well as other parts of the United States and Canada.
 The goal of snipe hunting is to find the elusive bird by using strategy rather than just searching randomly.

-To catch one, hunters will use decoys called “snipes” or sometimes they may lay out strips of paper that are stuck onto trees with mud on them so it looks like a trail from what would appear to be an escaping snipe leading away from the hunter.
+To catch one, hunters will use decoys called “snipes” or sometimes they may layout strips of paper that are stuck onto trees with mud on them so it looks like a trail from what would appear to be an escaping snipe leading away from the hunter.

 How Do You Snipe Hunt?

-The game becomes competitive when there are more than one person trying to hunt down their prey at different locations.
+The game becomes competitive when there is more than one person trying to hunt down their prey at different locations.
 With multiple hunters, the snipe will only be able to safely escape if their pursuers are not watching.

-Your hunting partner will need a shotgun with birdshot cartridges for close shots within ten yards (ten meters) to discourage larger birds from swooping down on your position while looking.
+Your hunting partner will need a shotgun with birdshot cartridges for close shots within ten yards (ten meters) to discourage large birds from swooping down on your position while looking.
 You will need to use caution when hunting snipe, as it is easy to get turned around in the wetlands and lose your sense of direction.

-Wetlands like bogs or coastal marshland that has not been hunted recently.
+Wetlands like bogs or coastal marshland that have not been hunted recently.
 The site must be large enough for a reasonable number of birds but small enough so you can find them all before they fly away.

 This may require locating an un-hunted wetland near where you live if there are none close by.
 If possible, ask friends or family members who hunt with shotguns what type of area they prefer to look for snipes at home during their own hunts (hint: most hunters want deep water nearby).